markostanimirovic/ngrx-signal-store-playground/README.md

   );

   ngOnInit(): void {
-    // The effect will be executed every time when query signal changes.
+    // The method will be executed every time when query signal changes.
     // It will clean up supscription when 'UsersComponent' is destroyed. this.loadUsersByQuery(this.query);
-    // If it's called with static value (loadUsers('ngrx')), the effect
+    // If it's called with static value (loadUsers('ngrx')), the method
     // will be executed only once.
-    // If it's called with observable (loadUsers(query$)), the effect
+    // If it's called with observable (loadUsers(query$)), the method
     // will be executed every time when 'query$' observable emits a new
     // value.
   }